saltcute/kasumi-doc/introduction/getting-started.md

 ::: tip

 Above properties are require to connect the bot to KOOK.
 You can also add extra properties in the file.
-You will be able to access them with `client.config.get(key)`.
+You will be able to access them with `client.config.getSync(key)` or `client.config.getOne(key)`, learn more on [Config & Storage](/config-storage/overview).

 :::